IHateGameDev/TEL/Pages/Readme.md

 - Quick creation of extension system based on shared libraries
 - Easy and tiny API
 - Few depends:
-  - std c lib,
+  - libc
   - [APIMacros](https://github.com/IHateGameDev/APIMacros), without use "APIMacros/override"
     - dlfcn.h / windows.h

 ## Guidelines

-See the [Guidelines.md](./Guidelines.md) for implementing TEM in a project and standard specification for creating extensions.
+See the [Guidelines.md](./Guidelines.md) for implementing TEL in a project and standard specification for creating extensions.

 ## Build